Collier County Advisory Board Vacancies

 The Immokalee Beautification MSTU Advisory Committee has one vacancy.
 This five-member committee assists the Board of County Commissioners in the business affairs of the Immokalee Beautification Taxing District, and prepares and recommends an itemized budget to carry out the business of the district for each fiscal year.
 Applicants must be permanent residents within the MSTU.
 Terms are four years.

-The Public Transit Advisory Committee has one current vacancy for a member representing health care services, social services, or large employers.
+The Public Transit Advisory Committee has two current vacancies for members representing health care services, social services, or large employers.
 This seven-member committee makes recommendations to the Board of County Commissioners in matters related to transit policies, issues, programs and plans to provide mass transit services to the citizens of Collier County.
 Terms are three years.

 The Senior Advisory Committee is seeking applications for a member from commission district 5.
 Applicants for commission district seats must be nominated by the commissioner of the district they reside in.
 All members must be 62 years of age or older.
 The purpose of this committee is to assist the Board of County Commissioners in compiling and identifying issues and relevant best practices concerning senior citizens in Collier County.
 Terms are one year, unless further extended by the BCC.